Why Ghosting Hurts So Much

 Why does it feel so bad?

-Social rejection activates the same pain pathways in the brain as physical pain.
-10 In fact, you can reduce the emotional pain of rejection with a pain medication like Tylenol.
-11 But in addition to this biological link between rejection and pain, there are some specific factors about ghosting that contribute to the psychological distress.
+Social rejection activates the same pain pathways in the brain as physical pain.10 In fact, you can reduce the emotional pain of rejection with a pain medication like Tylenol.11 But in addition to this biological link between rejection and pain, there are some specific factors about ghosting that contribute to psychological distress.

 Regardless of the ghoster’s intent, ghosting is a passive-aggressive interpersonal tactic that can leave psychological bruises and scars.